 The Sony AF8 range

 This review is specifically about the 65-inch Sony KD65AF8.
 The Sony KD55AF8 is functionally and aesthetically identical, but smaller at 55 inches.
 We're just starting to see deals on this TV, now its 6 months or so into its shelf-life.
-Look out for the best deals on Black Friday and all year around…
+Look out for the best deals on Cyber Monday and all year around…